terascope/elasticsearch-assets/docs/operations/id_reader.md

     }
 ];

-// only "e" uuids are left
+// only "e" uuid's are left
 const thirdSliceResults = [
     {
         "ip" : "228.67.139.88",